1985

 Opening Act: Snair

 It's interesting to note: due to the fact that Peter did not perform at this Troubadour show, no member of WITCH performed at every WITCH concert.
-Peter missed just this one, Punky would eventually miss a total of four, Jim was not an original member so he missed multiple shows at the band's inception, and following this Troubadour show Ronny would not return as a permanent member until 1988.
+Peter missed this one as well as shows in 2008 and 2009, Punky would eventually miss a total of four, Jim missed multiple shows at the band's inception, and following this Troubadour show Ronny would not return as a permanent member until 1988.